Facts and figures

 - Acorns relies heavily on the community to fund the majority of its activities.

-- Through contracting with Clinical Commissioning Groups (CCGs) and other statutory bodies, Acorns aims to recover 30% of the cost of care.
+- Income from Clinical Commissioning Groups (CCGs) and other statutory bodies represents a contribution of around 40% towards the total cost of our care services;

 - Acorns participates in two lotteries: TLC in Birmingham tlclottery.co.uk and the Hospices Lottery in Worcestershire.